PabloNH00/rosa_robot/rosa_description/README.md

 **Lidar topic /scan should always be active to properly navigate or doing SLAM**

 ### SLAM
+This way of launching rosa_nav_slam_launch.py execute **bringup_launch.py,** from the nav2_bringup package, which launch **slam_launch.py** using **online_sync_launch.py** from the slam_toolbox package.

     ros2 launch rosa_description rosa_nav_slam_launch.py slam:=True

+If you are using Gazebo and **not in the NUC of the robot**, it is recomended to edit slam_launch.py to launch online_async_launch.py.
+It is due to the async launcher is faster at the cost of a loss of quality on the map that does not really affect in the simulation.

+  sudo gedit /opt/ros/humble/share/nav2_bringup/launch/slam_launch.py

 Start moving the robot publishing in /cmd_vel or using goal pose and save the map using the SLAM plug-in openned in rviz2
 * "save map" for .pgm and .yaml (necessary for navigation)